demisto/vscode-extension/README.md

 ![Test Explorer](documentation/changelog/0.3.0/Test%20Explorer.png)

 If you there is a **Pytest discovery error**, there is a probably missing dependencies.
-Either install the missing dependencies, or use [python virtual environnement](#python-virtual-environment) instead.
+Either install the missing dependencies, or use [Setup integration/script environment](#Setup-integration/script-environment) with new workspace instead.

 ## Setup integration/script environment